-- Let the indoor units run in fan only operation for about half a day in order to dry the interior of the units.
-Refer to "7.3.2 About cooling, heating, fan only, and automatic operation" [▶ 27] for details on fan only operation. - Turn off the power.
-The user interface display disappears. - Clean air filters and casings of indoor units and heat exchanger unit.
-Contact your installer or maintenance person to clean the air filters and casings of the indoor units and the heat exchanger unit.
+- Let the indoor units run in fan-only operation for about half a day in order to dry the interior of the units.
+Refer to "7.3.2 About cooling, heating, fan only, and automatic operation" [▶ 26] for details on fan-only operation. - Turn off the power.
+The user interface display disappears. - Clean air filters and casings of indoor units.
+Contact your installer or maintenance person to clean air filters and casings of the indoor unit.
 Maintenance tips and procedures for cleaning are provided in the installation/operation manuals of dedicated indoor units.
 Make sure to install cleaned air filters back in the same position.